Kanak Pal

-Kanak Pal Paramara known as Raja Kanakpal of Paramara dynasty, was the founder of Garhwal Kingdom and the first independent ruler of the entire Garhwal state.
-He possible reigned in 822 AD or earlier.
+Kanak Pal also known as Raja Kanakpal was a prince of Paramara dynasty of Malwa (Madhya Pradesh) who was later crowned Heir to Raja Son Pal (his Father-In-Law).
+He later laid the foundation of Garhwal Kingdom.
+He was the first independent ruler of the entire Kingdom of Garhwal.
+There are A.S.I. accounts stating he reigned in 699 AD or earlier.

 Life and background

 Kanak Pal was primarily a prince of Paramara dynasty, belonging to Malwa or in modern-day Madhya Pradesh.
 He was on Garhwal's journey to fulfill mandatory religious duties of Pilgrimage.
-The state reigning king "Bhanu Pratap", was influenced by him and he placed Kalank Pal on the throne of Garhwal.
+The state reigning king "Son Pal (a.k.a Bhanu Pratap)", was influenced by him and he placed Kanak Pal on his throne of Garhwal - Kingdom of Kedar Khand.
 Before Pal's coronation came into existence, the entire kingdom was split into small parts.
-After some time spending on the throne, he started conquering divided parts and ultimately, led the foundation of Garhwal Kingdom and merged the bifurcated parts into one.
+After coronation on the throne, he started conquering divided parts and ultimately, led the foundation of Garhwal Kingdom and merged the bifurcated parts into one.

 Diplomacy

 The practice of arranging administrative reforms were not much different from other rulers.
 Before entering in the state, the divided-territory was ruled by several independent families known as "Rana", "Thakur" and "Rai".
 When he stabilized his throne diplomatically with the help of his descendants, he emerged as the one independent king by conquering the other parts.